 Reflecting Australia's commitment to enhancing its engagement with Peru and with Latin America more generally, Australia re-opened its Embassy in Lima in September 2010.
-Australia opened an embassy in Lima in 1968, but closed it in 1986.
-The Peruvian government established consular representation in Sydney as early as 1930 and an embassy in Canberra in 1963.
-Peru now maintains an embassy in Canberra and a Consulate-General in Sydney.
+Australia had first opened an Embassy in Lima in 1968, but closed it in 1986.
+The Peruvian government established consular representation in Sydney as early as 1930 and an Embassy in Canberra in 1963.
+Peru now maintains an Embassy in Canberra and a Consulate-General and Trade Office in Sydney.

 The Republic of Peru is a large country on the west coast of South America with an area slightly smaller than that of the Northern Territory.
-Peru is dominated by three main geographical regions: the arid to semi-arid coastal area, the high plateau and mountains of the Andes running down the centre of the country, and the low tropical Amazon basin in the east.
+Peru is dominated by three main geographical regions: the arid coastal area, the high mountains of the Andes running down the centre of the country, and the low tropical Amazon basin in the east.
 Peru borders Chile in the far south, Bolivia in the south-east, Brazil in the east and Colombia and Ecuador in the north.
-The name Peru is believed to have come from one of the first encounters between the Spanish and indigenous peoples of northern Peru, who when asked what the area was called, the indigenous said 'Virú', which was pronounced ‘Perú’ by the Spanish.
+The name Peru is believed to have come from one of the first encounters between the Spanish and indigenous peoples of northern Peru, who when asked what the area was called said 'Virú', which was pronounced 'Peru' by the Spanish.
 Peru's capital is Lima.

-Peru's population is approximately 30.9 million (2013 est).
-Spanish, Quechua and Aymara are the official languages of Peru.
-The main ethnic groups are indigenous (45 per cent), mestizo (37 per cent), European (15 per cent) and a small population of black, Japanese and Chinese.
-Roman Catholicism is the main religion, making up around 80 per cent of the population and Evangelical Christians around 12 per cent of the population.
+Peru's population is approximately 32.1 million (2016).
+Spanish, Quechua and Aymara are the official languages.
+Roman Catholicism is the main religion, making up around 80 per cent and Evangelical Christians number around 12 per cent of the population.

 System of government

-Peru participates in a wide range of international and regional fora, including the UN, the WTO, the Organisation of American States (OAS), APEC, IMF, the World Bank, the Union of South American States (UNASUR) - which Peru is chairing in 2013, the Forum for East Asia and Latin America Cooperation (FEALAC), Andean Community of States, the Community of Latin American and Caribbean States (CELAC), and the Pacific Alliance.
+Peru participates in a wide range of international and regional fora, including the UN, the WTO, the Organization of American States (OAS), APEC (which Peru hosted in 2008 and 2016), IMF, the World Bank, the Union of South American States (UNASUR), the Forum for East Asia-Latin America Cooperation (FEALAC), Andean Community of States, the Community of Latin American and Caribbean States (CELAC), and the Pacific Alliance, for which Peru was the July 2015-July 2016 pro-tempore President.
 Peru was a non-permanent member of the UN Security Council in 2006 and 2007.
-Peruvian diplomat Javier Perez de Cuellar served as UN Secretary General from 1981 to 1991.
+Peruvian diplomat, Javier Perez de Cuellar, served as UN Secretary General from 1981 to 1991.

-Australia and Peru work together in the United Nations.
-In the WTO, the Cairns Group and APEC, Australia and Peru work together to promote greater liberalisation of trade and investment and to enhance regional integration.
-Australia hosted APEC in 2007, Peru in 2008.
-Both countries are part of the group of eleven APEC members who are negotiating the Trans Pacific Partnership Agreement.
-Australia and Peru are members of the Forum for East Asia Latin America Cooperation (FEALAC), and Australia is an observer to the Pacific Alliance.
+The relationship between Australia and Peru has expanded quickly since Australia re-opened its Embassy in Lima in 2010.
+The key areas of interest include mining and energy, education, tourism and people to people links.
+Australia and Peru work together in a number of international fora, including the United Nations.
+In the WTO, the Cairns Group and APEC, Australia and Peru cooperate to promote greater liberalisation of trade and investment and to enhance regional integration.
+Australia and Peru are members of the Forum for East Asia-Latin America Cooperation (FEALAC), and Australia is one of four states in the process of becoming Associate Members of the Pacific Alliance.